drc-cs/SPRING25-GENERATIVE-AI/lectures/L02/slides.md

 ## Running on SLURM

 SLURM (Simple Linux Utility for Resource Management) is a popular job scheduler used in high-performance computing (HPC) environments.

-SLURM allows you to submit and manage jobs on a cluster of compute nodes.
-Northwestern has been kind enough to provide us with access to a SLURM cluster.
+As a reminder, SLURM allows you to submit and manage jobs on a cluster of compute nodes.
+We have access to the Northwestern Quest cluster, which uses SLURM.

 <!--s-->